codeformuenster/schueler-geschichtswettbewerb-muenster/README.md

 With the command python manage.py runserver, the website will be started on the localhost.
 The command has to be run in the Website/geschichtswettbewerb directory.

 The dump files contain the underlying database with all their entries.

-The query.py file contains the Query class with methods to execute all queries as defined in the 2020_11_11_Verschlage_Suchanfragen.pdf file.

 The insertData.py file is a simple script that can be used to enter .xlsx tables into the database.